For people leaders

 Confidential by design

 You never see employee content.
 Ever.
-The product is built so they can be honest — that’s the whole point, and it’s structural, not a policy footnote.
+The product is built so they can be honest.
+That’s the whole point, and it’s built into the system, not just a policy.

 No long-term data footprint

-Your dashboard shows redemption rate, completion rate, and tool satisfaction — never per-employee identity, content, or themes.
-It’s positioned against L&D / wellness budget, not HR analytics.
+Your dashboard shows sign-up rate, completion rate, and tool satisfaction, never any employee’s identity, content, or themes.
+It sits in your training and well-being budget, not HR analytics.

 What we expect to change, even though we can’t see the content.

 The hardest question a people leader gets is: “How do we know it’s working if we can’t read the data?”
-The honest answer is the one wellness platforms have been giving for ten years — the mechanism is voluntary, repeated use, and the metrics that prove it are the same as for any benefit a firm funds without claiming ownership of the outcome.
+The honest answer is the one well-being benefits have been giving for ten years: people use it voluntarily, more than once, and the numbers that prove it are the same as for any benefit a firm funds without claiming to own the results.

-The percentage of codes that get redeemed inside the benefit period.
-Reads engagement at the moment of offer.
+The share of codes that get used within the benefit period.
+Shows interest at the moment you offer it.

 Completion rate

-The percentage of redeemed seats that finish a campaign.
-Reads whether the benefit converts intent into use.
+The share of signed-up seats that finish a round.
+Shows whether interest turns into real use.

-How many people run a second campaign.
-How they rate the experience after their first one.
-The two combined are the truest read on whether it’s working.
+How many people run a second round.
+How they rate the experience after their first.
+Together, these tell you whether it’s working.

-Notably absent: aggregate themes, sentiment heatmaps, or any attempt to measure “what employees feel.”
-That’s HR analytics; it’s deliberately not what this is.
+Notably absent: combined themes, sentiment heatmaps, or any attempt to measure “what employees feel.”
+That’s HR analytics, and it’s deliberately not what this is.

 Portability is the feature

 The most common objection a people leader hears internally is: “What if a departing employee takes the data and uses it against us?”
 The answer flips the question.
-Because the report has always belonged to them, the firm never held it — so there is nothing to subpoena, nothing to surface in a future dispute, nothing that ties the firm to the specific content of any one person’s feedback.
+Because the report has always belonged to them, the firm never held it.
+There is nothing to subpoena, nothing to surface in a future dispute, nothing that ties the firm to the specific content of any one person’s feedback.

-For the employee, portability is the trust promise made concrete: the firm cannot reclaim their report, cannot use it to influence a calibration, cannot pass it to a new manager.
-That’s the reason they engage honestly — and the reason the benefit holds value past their tenure with you.
+For the employee, portability is the trust promise made real: the firm cannot take back their report, cannot use it to influence a pay review, cannot pass it to a new manager.
+That’s the reason they’re honest, and the reason the benefit holds value past their time with you.

 For your people